davenza/PyBNesian/docs/source/api/factors.rst

 Abstract Types
 ==============

-The :class:`FactorType` and :class:`Factor` classes are abstract and both of them need to be implemented to create a new factor type.
-Each :class:`Factor` is always associated with a specific :class:`FactorType`.
+The :class:`FactorType` and :class:`ConditionalFactor` classes are abstract and both of them need to be implemented to create a new factor type.
+Each :class:`ConditionalFactor` is always associated with a specific :class:`FactorType`.

 .. autoclass:: pybnesian.factors.FactorType
     :members:
     :special-members: __init__, __str__
-.. autoclass:: pybnesian.factors.Factor
+.. autoclass:: pybnesian.factors.ConditionalFactor
     :members:
     :special-members: __init__, __str__